Solar for Heat Pumps: Everything You Need to Know

 What Is a Solar-Assisted Heat Pump?

-A solar-assisted heat pump, or SAHP, is a hybrid heating system that combines a heat pump with a solar collector.
+A solar-assisted heat pump, or SAHP, is a hybrid heating system that brings together a heat pump and a solar collector.

-The solar collector gathers heat from the sun and transfers it to a heat pump.
+First, the solar collector captures the sun’s heat and passes it on to the heat pump.

 How Does a Solar-Assisted Heat Pump Work?